gregfelice/inside/roadmap.md

 ## Done, Waiting to be Released (Release 1.1)

-* feature/people-project-structures
+### feature/people-project-structures
 * Lays foundation for creation of staffing book & portfolio views.
 Provides 'who is working on what' view.
 * New people & project structures.
 People structures need to be put in place and stabilized before finishing work on cycle detection branch.
 * Disable employee/reporting relationship

-## In Progress (Release 1.1)

 ### feature/improved-org-chart
 * Critical for supporting multiple supervisor & other complex relationships